yanbinc2/ME_codes/README.md

 Outputs: output three CNN predicted files for the four scores evaluation, as follows:

-    results_of_original.mat  --> the predicted results of original CNN.
+    'results_of_original.mat'  --> the predicted results of original CNN.

-    results_of_combination.mat  --> the predicted results of combinatorial CNN.
+    'results_of_combination.mat'  --> the predicted results of combinatorial CNN.

-    results_of_removal.mat  --> the predicted results of removal CNN.
+    'results_of_removal.mat'  --> the predicted results of removal CNN.

 4.Phase4: